Cowboy Boots: 6 Things to Consider for the Ultimate Fit

 Cowboy boots fit quite differently than shoes and other more common footwear.
 Because of the way that cowboy boots are made, it is an entirely different fit and feel than with any other type of footwear.
 To ensure a proper fit, “it really is best if you are able to try on the boots before purchasing,'' says Mike Freas of Jackson’s Western Store.
 There are so many variances with cowboy boots, the slightest differences can be quite significant when it comes to a comfortable fit.
 Here Mike gives away some of his secrets on boot fitting, hoping it can benefit you even if you live so far away that it’s not feasible to drive to Jacksons.

-How To Fit Cowboy Boots
+How to Ensure the Perfect Fit for Your Cowboy Boots

-1. Start With Your Shoe Size
+1. Start With Your Shoe Size.

 Common Mistakes When Buying Boots